 How big is the problem?

-In just one month, June 2011, we sent over a billion texts.
+In just one month, June 2011, Americans sent over a billion texts.
 How many times have you sent or read one while driving?
 How many times have you seen a friend send or read one?

 Putting it in Context